transportkollektiv/digitransit-setup/src/installation.rst

 -----------

--  One host machine with a-little-bit-more-than-average RAM (i.e. 16+ GB) for building
+-  One host machine with a-little-bit-more-than-average RAM (i.e. 16+ GB) for building the :term:`OTP data container` and :term:`digitransit-ui`
 -  One Kubernetes Cluster (can be single-node) with 8+ GB RAM
 -  `kubectl <https://kubernetes.io/docs/tasks/tools/install-kubectl/>`__
-   installed and configured on your device
+   installed and configured on your (personal) device for controlling said Kubernetes Cluster.
+(The following tasks _can_ be performed without kubectl, but we highly discourage it.)
 -  One OpenStreetMap extract for your region (see: https://download.geofabrik.de)
 -  One (or more) :term:`GTFS` Feeds for public transit routes